 Bonus Tip: Lower the Temperature on Your Water Heater

 There's a really simple way to save on your water heating costs—turn down the temperature.
 Most heaters are set to around 60 °C by default, but is that really necessary?
 You want a nice, hot bath but you don't want to be scalded, which is why most people mix in cold water when they're filling the tub.
-Turning the heater down just 5-10 degrees can save you money, and the temperature will still be just as hot or hotter than you'd want to use.
+Turning the heater down just 5 to 10 degrees can save you money, and the temperature will still be just as hot or hotter than you'd want to use.

 5. Install Energy-Efficient Fixtures